droltr/365-Exo-Spam-List-Editor/USAGE.md

 ## Getting Started

-Launch the application using `SpamManager.exe` or `Run-SpamManager.bat`.
+Launch the application using `365ExoSpamListEditor.exe` or `Run-365ExoSpamListEditor.bat`.
 The main interface will appear.

 ## Authentication